mfarache/jekyll-now/_posts/2018-6-13-Building-microservices-Micronoaut.md

 As our current focus knowledge is mainly around Spring, we started looking to core components from Spring Cloud and Netflix OSS to allow separately deployed microservices to communicate with each other.
-If you are not familiar with this stack I will just say that make development of microservices easier as it brings "out of the box" service discovery, edge services, gateways, dinamic routing, load balancing, circuit breakers and service registry to start with.
+If you are not familiar with this stack I will just say that make development of microservices easier as it brings "out of the box" service discovery, edge services, gateways, dynamic routing, load balancing, circuit breakers and service registry to start with.
-As usual with all the Spring libraries, a lotof things can be accomplished using auto configuration and convention over configuration.
+As usual with all the Spring libraries, a lot of things can be accomplished using auto configuration and convention over configuration.

 You will be thinking... what the heck all this rant has to do with Micronaut!
 I came here to read about this new framework!
 Be patient!

 We never had the chance to implement that change, so question is:

-If I had to implement now a microservices project will I stick to that decision? using the 'old Sprig Boot ? or would I give it a go to the new kid of the block: Micronaut,  which claims to be "natively cloud native"
+If I had to implement now a microservices project will I stick to that decision? using the 'old Spring Boot? or would I give it a go to the new kid of the block: Micronaut,  which claims to be "natively cloud native"

 # Welcome to Micronaut